iamchipy/chipys-events-manager/readme.md

 ### Feature Request
+- [ ] Breeder rank needs to be something we can pull from Server Role (960385132194324500 example)
 - [ ] Breeders would need to be able to change other user's entries
 - - [ ] possibly in bulk, say 50x people all ask for unreleased dinos ahead of time